jonalvarezz/.com/contents/articles/replacing-redux-with-context-and-hooks/index.md

 ### What's cool about it?

-- No more HoCs nor nested logic to connect to the store, not even handling with React's lifecycles
+- No more HoCs nor nested logic to connect to the store, not even the need to fiddle around with React’s lifecycles
 - We can fire actions that mutate the store from children easily
 - Small and plain Components